 Calling Pet Poison Control and the Vet

 The first step to caring for your dog after he eats poison is to call the Pet Poison Control Hotline (888-426-4435).
 Their personnel can tell you if it is safe to induce vomiting.
-Professionals, like those at Seattle Emergency Veterinary Hospital, know that some poisons can cause more damage if they go back through the digestive tract.
+Professionals know that some poisons can cause more damage if they go back through the digestive tract.
 Do not give your dog any remedies, because a chemical reaction could occur between the poison and the remedy.
 Your vet may ask you to bring the dog in for gastric lavage.

 ASPCA Poison Control Hotline, toll-free 888-426-4435

 Taking Your Dog to the Vet

 Vets offer emergency care 24/7 for these situations, and they will want to know what poison your dog has ingested.
 Treatment depends on the poison.
 The vet may pump your dog’s stomach and observe for signs of tremors, dropping blood pressure or nerve damage, and your dog may need to stay in the vet hospital for a few days.